chrahunt/TagProReplays/README.md

 ### Building the Extension

+There are two options for building the extension, development and production, which correspond to the `build-dev` and `build-prod` gulp tasks, respectively.
+The development build drops all the files into `build/dev` and includes source maps (TODO: incorporate watchify and gulp-watch).
+The production build puts the files into `build/release` and is only for releases.

+In either case, when the extension is built, all non-JS files are copied into the relevant folder from `src` and `vendor`, then the files in the top-level of `src/js` are compiled using browserify and placed in the `js` directory of the target folder for the build.

 ```
 npm install
-gulp browserify  # or ./node_modules/.bin/gulp if not installed globally
+gulp build-dev  # or ./node_modules/.bin/gulp if not installed globally
 ```

-When the extension is built, the `background.js`, `TagProReplays.js`, and `replayRecording.js` files are run through browserify and their output is placed in the `js` directory of `build`.
-The folders `css`, `html`, and `images` are also copied over to `build`.
-As a result, references to assets using `chrome.extension.getURL` can assume the same relative location as in the `src` directory.
+References to assets using `chrome.extension.getURL` can assume the same relative location as in the `src` directory.

-Dependencies are resolved by browserify at compile-time, but the assets that may be required for those extensions are moved from their respective folders and into the `build` directory.
+Dependencies are resolved by browserify at compile-time, but the assets that may be required for those libraries are moved from their respective folders and into the `build` directory.
 This applies to bootstrap and jQuery-UI, and their CSS has been updated to properly refer to the images in the build directory.

-`require` resolution for internal modules is done by specifying the relative location, but third-party dependencies (both in `lib` and those installed as node modules) are defined in `package.json` under the `browser` key.
+`require` resolution for internal modules is done by specifying the relative location, but third-party dependencies (both in `vendor` and those installed as node modules) can be accessed using aliases defined in `package.json` under the `browser` key.
 See [browserify-shim](https://github.com/thlorenz/browserify-shim) for more information on this.

 ### Developing on the Extension

-1. watchify
+1. with watchify

 ### More Information